Agencies Responsible for regulating drones in the Republic of South Africa

 - national key points

 Drones can’t be flown in national parks and protected/conservation areas.
-This is because some visitors use their drones to disturb or chase wild animals.
-Only drones used for wildlife conservation and research purposes are allowed, subject to special permission.
+This is because some visitors use drones to disturb or chase wild animals.
+Only drones used for wildlife conservation and research are allowed, subject to special permission.

 Where are the no-fly zones in South Africa?